machadi/PDL_1920_groupe-7/README.md

 * criteria for selecting relevant tables not refined

-Like any project we have several differents version and the purpose of this it's to improve it, from version to version over time to make it more powerful and better than the others versions.
-* the current objective is to have a better extractor than the other versions.
+Like any project we have several differents version and the purpose of this it's to improve it, from version to version over time to make it more powerful and better than the others versions, the current objective is to have a better extractor than the other versions.

 ## Getting Started
 clone https://github.com/manuc352/PDL_1920_groupe-7 for development and testing purposes